Agricultural policy: Avian influenza

 The use of animal vaccines can create new viruses that kill people and cause flu pandemic threats.
 H5N1 is an example of where this might have already occurred.
 According to the CDC article "H5N1 Outbreaks and Enzootic Influenza" by Robert G. Webster et al.: "Transmission of highly pathogenic H5N1 from domestic poultry back to migratory waterfowl in western China has increased the geographic spread.
 The spread of H5N1 and its likely reintroduction to domestic poultry increase the need for good agricultural vaccines.
 In fact, the root cause of the continuing H5N1 pandemic threat may be the way the pathogenicity of H5N1 viruses is masked by co-circulating influenza viruses or bad agricultural vaccines."
-Dr. Robert Webster explains: "If you use a good vaccine you can prevent the transmission within poultry and to humans.
+Robert Webster explains: "If you use a good vaccine you can prevent the transmission within poultry and to humans.
 But if they have been using vaccines now [in China] for several years, why is there so much bird flu?
 There is bad vaccine that stops the disease in the bird but the bird goes on pooping out the virus and maintaining it and changing it.
 And I think this is what is going on in China.
 It has to be.
 Either there is not enough vaccine being used or there is substandard vaccine being used.
 Probably both.
 It's not just China.
 We can't blame China for substandard vaccines.
 I think there are substandard vaccines for influenza in poultry all over the world."

 In response to the same concerns, Reuters reports Hong Kong infectious disease expert Lo Wing-lok indicating that vaccines have to take top priority.
 Julie Hall, who is in charge of the WHO's outbreak response in China, claimed that China's vaccinations might be masking the virus.
-The BBC reported that Dr. Wendy Barclay, a virologist at the University of Reading, UK said: "The Chinese have made a vaccine based on reverse genetics made with H5N1 antigens, and they have been using it.
+The BBC reported that Wendy Barclay, a virologist at the University of Reading, UK said: "The Chinese have made a vaccine based on reverse genetics made with H5N1 antigens, and they have been using it.
 There has been a lot of criticism of what they have done because they have protected their chickens against death from this virus but the chickens still get infected, and then you get the drift - the virus mutates in response to the antibodies - and now we have a situation where we have five or six 'flavours' of H5N1 out there."